-To support the Speak Up policy, employees have access to a confidential independent reporting line, Safecall.
+To support our Speak Up policy, we have in place a confidential independent reporting line, provided by Safecall.

 We conduct regular Competition Law training sessions for our colleagues.
 The completion of these sessions is meticulously monitored to ensure that our colleagues remain fully aware of the latest legal requirements and adhere to the highest standards of compliance.